The Best Android Phones – Spring 2019

-With all that said, let’s take a look at what 2018 has to offer in terms of Android phones.
-From phones first released this past spring to critical acclaim, to brand-new handsets added to carrier shelves just this past month, we have recommendations for anyone looking for a quality flagship Android device in 2018.
-Here’s our full buyer’s guide at the best Android phones you can buy today.
+With all that said, let’s take a look at what spring 2019 has to offer in terms of Android phones.
+From phones first released last fall to critical acclaim, to brand-new handsets added to carrier shelves just this past month, we have recommendations for anyone looking for a quality flagship Android device in 2019.
+Here’s our full buyer’s guide at the best Android phones you can buy today

 Another autumn, another Google flagship—though this time, we’ve known about the flagship for what seems like years.
 The Pixel 3 XL, the largest of Google’s two devices this year, began leaking in May, five months before the device was officially announced, and it may come as a surprise, but Google fans didn’t exactly take to the device well.
 Early leaks of the Pixel 3 XL showed one of the largest notches we’ve seen on a device to date, making it an unfortunate example of what happens when too many design decisions are made in an effort to follow trends in the smartphone market.
 Plenty of consumers shouted that the design must be fake, or an older design that hadn’t made it to market.
 Conspiracy theories flooded forums: Google was making a third device with no notch, or the Pixel Ultra device rumored for years on end would finally come to fruition.